Krusade78/UGCProfiler/README.md

 # Universal Game Controller Profiler
-After many year of developing drivers and tools for the Saitek X series I am moving to a more generic approach.
+After many years of developing drivers and tools for the Saitek X series I am moving to a more generic approach.
 Based on the XHOTAS code this new software will be able to program any HID game controller device.

 ## v11